Jeevan13467/Angular-app/README.md

 ```
 save the html and css file in the angular project

-Access the website: use public Ip address of the server
+Access the website: use public IP address of the server
+**
+Install Docker**